tajnur007/js-benchmark-testing/README.md

 ## N * 2 vs N + N Comparison

 Discover the performance nuances between multiplying a number by 2 (`N * 2`) and adding the number to itself (`N + N`).
 Gain insights into the arithmetic operations that suit your numerical manipulations best.
+[Check code](./tests/n-times-two-vs-n-plus-n.js)

 <div>
   <img src='./assets/images/n-times-2-vs-n-plus-n.png'>